-OMAFRA has posted an Update on ILT in Ontario- Understanding the Risks of Infection in Poultry.
-This is a very relevant and timely source of information for small flock owners trying to avoid this disease.
+If you have a small flock, your should review OMAFRA's Update on ILT in Ontario- Understanding the Risks of Infection in Poultry.

 Further Biosecurity information for small flock growers is available from the Canadian Food Inspection Agency.
 We anticipate this advisory to remain in place until late September.

 Please consider registering for access to the FBCC website for detailed information on local and global federally reportable and provincially notifiable poultry diseases.

-If you wish to subscribe to FBCC Disease Alerts, please sign up
+If you wish to subscribe to FBCC Disease Alerts, please sign up.